amoghkashyap1427/LeetCode-Questions/README.md

 # LeetCode-Questions
-List of leetcode questions of DSA to do.
+List of leetcode questions of DSA done.